YuqianJiang/yuqianjiang.github.io/index.md

 [<span style="font-size:larger;">List of Publications</span>](https://yuqianjiang.us/publications.html)

 Outside of research, I like running, watching basketball, and playing the piano.
-I am a finisher of Marathon Pour Tous, the mass participation marathon at Paris 2024 Olympic Games.
+I am a finisher of Marathon Pour Tous, the mass participation marathon of the Paris 2024 Olympic Games.